BlasterJoni/Biology-Project---Neuron-and-the-Nervous-Impulse/README.md

 # Neuron and the Nervous Impulse - Biology Project

-Here is a simulation of the circuit in [circuits.io](https://circuits.io/circuits/2638171-biology-project)

 ## Circuit and code:
 ![Circuit](https://puu.sh/qVBfU/095140a673.png "Circuit")

 [Here](arduino.c) is the code behind it.

+And here is a simulation of the circuit in [circuits.io](https://circuits.io/circuits/2638171-biology-project).